-- Even more … Haven’t found anything that strikes your fancy yet?
+- Even more – … Haven’t found anything that strikes your fancy yet?
 (Really?)
-Washington Revels is always looking for videographers, drivers, loaders, office help, event help, and more.
+Washington Revels is always looking for photographers, videographers, drivers, loaders, event help, and more.
 Let us know that you want to volunteer and have no worry, we will find a place for your efforts!

 Love to shop?
-Well so does our audience … help us sell books, CDs, T-shirts, ornaments, and other tremendous Revels merchandise before and after the show and even in between (during intermission).
-It’s a great way to connect directly with our audience members – you are the first to hear all the compliments!
+Well so does our audience!
+Help us sell books, CDs, T-shirts, ornaments, and other glorious Revels merchandise before and after the show and during intermission.
+It’s a great way to connect directly with our audience members — you are the first to hear all the compliments!
 Sellers should be adults or high school-age teens.
-A two-show minimum commitment is required and we ask that you attend one training session before your first shift .
+A two-show minimum commitment is required and we ask that you attend one training session before your first shift.
 Additionally, we ask you to arrive at least one hour before show time to help set up and to familiarize yourself with the merchandise.
 During the performance you will be able to watch the show for free.

 Box Office Crew

 Be the first to welcome our audience members into Lisner Auditorium!
 We need volunteers to direct people to the correct ticket lines, pass out Will-Call tickets, and possibly to assist with ticket sales (not actually selling tickets).
-A two-show minimum commitment is required and you would be needed in the front lobby starting one hour prior to the performance, and once the Box Office closes you can then go in and watch the show.
+A two-show minimum commitment is required and you would be needed in the front lobby starting one hour prior to the performance until the Box Office closes.
+Then you can go in and watch the show.